johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

 So we've now figured out what our generated _options provider_ should look like.
 Good so far?
 It's important to remember that the `'MASSIVE_CONNECT_OPTIONS'` provider is just fulfilling a dependency _inside the dynamic module_.
 Now that I mention it, we haven't really looked at the service that depends on the `'MASSIVE_CONNECT_OPTIONS'` provider we're working so hard to supply.
-Let's connect a few more dots there and take a quick moment to to consider that service.
+Let's connect a few more dots there and take a quick moment to consider that service.
 The service -- the one that connects and returns a `db` object -- is, predictably enough, declared in the `MassiveService` class.
 It's surprisingly straightforward:

 ```typescript
 @Injectable()